MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/QoS-in-Teams.md

-## Validate your QoS implementation
+## Step 5.
+Validate your QoS implementation

 For QoS to be effective, the DSCP value set by the GPO needs to be present at both ends of a call.
 By analyzing the traffic generated by the Teams client, you can verify that the DSCP value isn’t changed or stripped out when the Teams workload traffic moves through the network.

 Preferably, you capture traffic at the network egress point.
 You can use port mirroring on a switch or router to help with this.

-## Manage source ports in the Teams admin center
+## Step 6.
+Manage source ports in the Teams admin center

 For Teams, you should monitor and adjust the QoS source ports used by the different workloads  as necessary.
 After you've implemented these settings, more or fewer ports might be needed for a given media type.